Susan Vecsey b. 1971, Somerville, NJ

 "THERE IS A GREAT PLEASURE IN THE WHOLE PROCESS OF CREATING, FROM THE ANTICIPATION, TO THE PROCESSING, TO THE REALIZATION.”

-Vecsey’s process involves creating oil-stained linen and paper works that build on color field and minimalist traditions.
+Vecsey’s process involves creating oil-stained line, collaged-linen and paper works that build on color field and minimalist traditions.
 Her technique includes charcoal studies followed by elaborate color studies and the application of thinned oil paint poured onto primed surfaces.
 This method allows for both planned and spontaneous outcomes in her compositions.
-Her recent work features bold geometric shapes while maintaining her signature soft edges and raw linen areas.
+Her recent work features the beauty of shapes and materials, including her signature soft edges and raw linen areas.